|

 You want someone whom you can relate to, feel relaxed around, and get

-on well with because you'll spend a lot of your wedding day with them!
+on well with because you'll spend most of your wedding day with them!

 be more cooperative by making suggestions and asking you what